AshrafIb/MLE_Azure_Capstone/README.md

 ![BestHyper](images/BestRunHyperdrive.png)

-The Best MAE of 1.52 was achieved using the following Hyperparameters:
+The Best MAE of 1.526 was achieved using the following Hyperparameters (see Screenshot below):

 + n_estimators: 168